totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 This example shows different approaches for monitoring CMP data.
 Three event samples use synthetic data, and for each sample, a specific stream processing technique is applied:
 - Device outside coverage area (for example, tunnel): events are detected using processing rules on streaming event data.
 - Attacked device or malware: detection is based on rules applied to aggregated data within a specific time frame.
-- Equipment failures due to high demand: change detection using the Kullback–Leibler (KL) Divergence approach is applied.
+- Equipment failures due to high demand: change detection using the Kullback-Leibler (KL) Divergence approach is applied.

 ## Source Data and Other Files